M2Team/NanaZip/ReadMe.md

 We need help to translate NanaZip into native languages that have not been supported.

+# Known issues

+- You may meet the application crash in some cases in NanaZip 1.0 Preview 1 because there are some issues in the exception handler implementation from VC-LTL 5.x.
+I need to wait mingkuang (the author of VC-LTL) to fix it.

 # Development Roadmap

 - 1.x Series
-  - [x] Modernize the build toolchain with MSBuild for the MSIX packaging and parallel compilation support.
+  - [x] Modernize the build toolchain with MSBuild for using MSIX packaging and parallel compilation support.
   - [x] Use [VC-LTL 5.x](https://github.com/Chuyu-Team/VC-LTL5) toolchain to make the binary size even smaller than the official 7-Zip because we can use ucrtbase.dll directly and the optimizations from modern compile toolchain.
-  - [x] Add support for the new context menu in the Windows 11 File Explorer.
+  - [x] Add the context menu support in Windows 10/11 File Explorer.
-  - [ ] New icons and minor UI tweaks.
+  - [x] New icons and minor UI tweaks.
   - [ ] Add Per-Monitor DPI-Aware support for Self Extracting Executables.
   - [ ] Try to merge Brotli, Fast-LZMA2, Lizard, LZ4, LZ5 and Zstandard support
         from [7-Zip ZS](https://github.com/mcmilk/7-Zip-zstd) (Suggested by